network-for-good/nfg_ui/DEPLOY_PROCESS.md

 ## Requirements for merging:
 1. You've provided full spec coverage for all changes
-2. The version has been bumped up appropriately for nfg_ui and the contained publisher app
+2. The version has been bumped up appropriately for nfg_ui and the contained `/publisher` app
 3. The changelog includes the version update as well as a summary of updates
 4. The [nfg_ui_display_app](https://github.com/network-for-good/nfg_ui_display_app) has an associated PR and all component updates are accurately recorded and reflected in the display app.